Skip to main content

 What causes cataracts?

-Eyes are composed mainly of water and proteins, and those proteins can break down and clump together as you get older, eventually causing cataracts.
-Although age is the most common factor in developing cataracts, other risk factors can contribute to the diagnosis, including:
+Eyes are composed mainly of water and proteins.
+Those proteins can break down and clump together as you get older, eventually causing cataracts.
+Although age is the most common factor in developing the condition, other risk factors can contribute to the diagnosis, including:

 How to prevent cataracts

-Although there are no proven ways to prevent cataracts, doctors believe the following habits could help avoid this condition:
+Although there are no proven ways to prevent cataracts, doctors believe the following habits can help:

 How to treat cataracts